slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When a clown moves into a palace, he doesn't become a king.
 The palace becomes a circus."
 -- Proverb*

+> *"Any man can make mistakes, but only an idiot persists in his error."
+-- Cicero*

 It’s easier to recognise stupidity in others than ourselves but don’t take for granted that others are acting stupid.
 Common sense is not so common.

 > *"Don’t ever take a fence down until you know the reason why it was put up." (...)